Posted on December 13, 2014

-Category: autumn color, Battelle Darby Creek Metro Park, birding in central ohio, Central Ohio Nature, Central Ohio Parks, Columbus, fungus, Griggs Park, Ohio Nature, photography, Scioto River, Wild flowers Tagged: Blue Bird, Canon G11, Canon T3i with Sigma 150-500mm, Downy Woodpecker, Eastern Comma, Goldfinch, Gray Squirrel, Meadow Fritillary, Milkweed bugs, Panasonic FZ-150, White-throated Sparrow, Yellow-rumped Warbler
+Category: Battelle Darby Creek Metro Park, Birding in Ohio, Central Ohio Nature, Central Ohio Parks, Columbus, Ohio Nature, photography, Scioto River, Wild flowers Tagged: Blue Bird, Canon G11, Canon T3i with Sigma 150-500mm, Downy Woodpecker, Eastern Comma, Goldfinch, Gray Squirrel, Meadow Fritillary, Milkweed bugs, Panasonic FZ-150, White-throated Sparrow, Yellow-rumped Warbler

 Posted on October 19, 2014

 The photographs below are in celebration of autumn in central Ohio.
 Inspiration was found on a recent visit to High Banks Metro Park as well as closer to home along the Scioto River.
 The High Banks landscape, with it’s ravines and mature trees, offers opportunities to explore autumn color not found elsewhere in the area.
 The Scioto River with it’s wooded banks and recently low relatively clear water also provided unique opportunities.
 Not all color was found in leaves.
 We were also fortunate to find some fungus with it’s own special beauty.

 It is fleeting.
 Even on the nicest days, leaves often seem to cling precariously to branches as their colors change.
 A driving overnight rain results in tree top branches being naked by morning that appeared fully clothed the night before.
 Later in the day, in a statement of inevitability, steady autumn winds take care of what is left.